-Kennedy/Jenks Consultants is the lead consultant for this work, and the team that developed the Final Feasibility Study Operable Unit E, recommending Institutional Control / Containment alternative, reflected in the proposed project.
+Mendocino Railway, successor to Georgia-Pacific, plans to implement remediation of Pond 8 as described in the Final Feasibility Study Operable Unit E and Draft OU-E RAP, which both recommend the Institutional Control / Containment alternative, reflected in the proposed project.
 This project proposes to address California Division of Safety of Dams (DSOD) requirements to meet the criteria for non-jurisdictional dams by hydraulically dividing Pond 8 into two smaller ponds.
-A Rock Slope Protection (RSP) buttress and earthen ground construction techniques are also being proposed to improve the seismic stability.
+A Rock Slope Protection (RSP) buttress and earthen ground construction techniques are also being proposed to improve the seismic stability of the Mill Pond Dam.
+The proposed project has a dual purpose of meeting DSOD requirements for structural improvements and meeting DTSC requirements for remedial action.
+Improvements to the Mill Pond Dam are required to implement the preferred remedial action for sediment in Pond 8.
+The applicant has developed 60 percent design drawings for structural improvements and division of Pond 8.
+However, this conceptual design may be revised through additional engineering or in response to analysis in the EIR.
+The work areas proposed in the 60 percent design drawings are exclusively on property privately-held by Mendocino Railway.